keredson/rust-esp32-hello-ota/README.md

 For future builds, run: `deploy.sh <ip>`

-*Deplay will not exit, but it will be obvious when done.
+*Deploy will not exit, but it will be obvious when done.
 Just ctrl-c.
 Ex:*
 ```
 * We are completely uploaded and fine
 < HTTP/1.1 200 OK